USNavalResearchLaboratory/turboWAVE/docs/run-desktop.rst

 :kbd:`python twtest.py` *twroot* *args*

 where *twroot* is the turboWAVE root directory path and *args* are the usual command line arguments used to specify parallelism options (you do not need to add :samp:`-nointeractive` as this is put in automatically).
 Due to the large number of simulations to be run this may take several hours.
+You can limit the test to specific categories by appending them to *twroot* using double colon separators.
+For example,

+:kbd:`python twtest.py ~/turboWAVE::hydro::pic -n 4`

+would test all the examples in the ``hydro`` and ``pic`` directories using a four-way domain decomposition.

 .. note::